nowucca/SimpleAffableBean/README.md

 - A basic local WAR build using gradle
 - A central error servlet handling all error pages
 - Logging for service classes to allow for easier debugging
+- Added a servlet context listener to log servlet context and session context events
+- Use a customer form model object to model the data in the customer form
+- Added second-level caching using Guava for category and product model objects, with ability to periodically refresh the caches